Individualism: Existentialism

-Subsequent existential philosophers retain the emphasis on the individual, but differ in varying degrees on how one achieves and what constitutes a fulfilling life, what obstacles must be overcome, and what external and internal factors are involved, including the potential consequences of the existenceMartin, Clancy.
-Religious Existentialism in Companion to Phenomenology and Existentialism (Blackwell, 2006, pp. 188–205) or non-existence of God.D.E.
-Cooper Existentialism: A Reconstruction (Basil Blackwell, 1999, p.
-8).
-Many existentialists have also regarded traditional systematic or academic philosophy in both style and content as too abstract and remote from concrete human experience.Walter Kaufmann, Existentialism: From Dostoevesky to Sartre, New York (1956), p.
-12 Existentialism became fashionable after World War II as a way to reassert the importance of human individuality and freedom.
+Subsequent existential philosophers retain the emphasis on the individual, but differ in varying degrees on how one achieves and what constitutes a fulfilling life, what obstacles must be overcome, and what external and internal factors are involved, including the potential consequences of the existence or non-existence of God.
+Many existentialists have also regarded traditional systematic or academic philosophy in both style and content as too abstract and remote from concrete human experience.
+Existentialism became fashionable after World War II as a way to reassert the importance of human individuality and freedom.

+Nietzsche's concept of the superman is closely related to the idea of individualism and the pursuit of one's own unique path and potential.